 Below are some potential safeguards to use against possible threats/vulnerabilities.
 NOTE: The safeguards you choose will depend on the degree of risk and the potential harm that the threat/vulnerability poses to you and the individuals who are the subjects of the ePHI.

 Have a plan that is designed to control physical access to information systems that have ePHI, including the facilities and rooms within them where your information systems are located.
 [45 CFR §164.310(a)(1)] Establish policies and procedures for physical and environmental protection.
 [NIST SP 800-53 PE-1]

-PH3 - §164.310(a)(1) Standard Do you have policies and procedures for the physical protection of your facilities and equipment?
-This includes controlling the environment inside the facility.

-Yes

-No

-If no, please select from the following:

-Cost

-Practice Size

-Complexity

-Alternate Solution

-Please detail your current activities: